Ward Wohlmann

 Ward George Wohlmann (1872-1956) was a notable New Zealand policeman and New Zealand's 11th Police Commissioner.
-He was born in Invercargill, New Zealand, ion the 4th of August, 1872.
+He was born in Invercargill, New Zealand, on 4 August 1872.
 He was the son of George Wohlmann and Rebecca McDonald.
 Ward; and he was noted primarily for his numerous roles during his long career with New Zealand Police but also for the various advocacy roles he was asked to undertake while employed on behalf of the Constabulary.

 Fate dealt a hand in Ward's life, from the time he was born.